wp-plugins/zotpress/readme.txt

 Author: Katie Seaborn
 Requires at least: 3.0.4
 Tested up to: 3.0.5
-Stable tag: 2.2
+Stable tag: 2.3

 Zotpress displays your Zotero citations on Wordpress.

 == Description ==

-Zotpress displays your [Zotero](http://zotero.org/ "Zotero") citations on Wordpress.
+[Zotpress](http://katieseaborn.com/plugins/ "Zotpress for WordPress") displays your [Zotero](http://zotero.org/ "Zotero") citations on Wordpress.
 It also extends Zotero's meta functionality by allowing you to add thumbnail images to your citations.

 Zotero is a community-based cross-platform citation manager that integrates with your browser and word processor.

-Features:
+= Features: =
 * Display your Zotero citations on your blog
 * Display citations, collections, or tags
 * Sort by a variety of options, including: author, collection, tag, and more.